-Our effective tax rate for the first quarter of 2006 was 22.0% compared with 25.8% for the same period in 2005, and 20.4% for the full year of 2005.
-The first quarter of 2006 effective tax rate includes a \$2.6 million adjustment representing the combined benefits from global audit settlements and the release of certain valuation allowances, as appropriate.
+Our effective tax rate from continuing operations for the second quarter of 2006 was 22.3% compared with 22.6% for the same period in 2005, and 20.4% for the full year of 2005.
+The second quarter of 2006 effective tax rate includes a net benefit from the release of certain valuation allowances, global audit settlements and the closure of certain tax years (combined benefit of \$1.5 million).
 The 2006 effective tax rate does not include the benefit of the U.S. Research and Experimental Credit (R&D tax credit), which has not been extended beyond December 31, 2005.

-Loss from Discontinued Operations
+Income (Loss) from Discontinued Operations

-Loss from discontinued operations includes our raised reflective pavement marker business as noted in the Overview section above.
-Income from discontinued operations included net sales of approximately \$4 million for the first quarter of 2006 and 2005.
-Refer to Note 2 "Discontinued Operations," to the unaudited Condensed Consolidated Financial Statements for more information.
+Income (loss) from discontinued operations includes the divestiture of our raised reflective pavement marker business, as noted in the Overview section above.
+The divestiture of this business, which was completed during the second quarter of 2006, resulted in a tax benefit due to capital losses arising from the sale of the business.
+Income from discontinued operations included net sales of approximately \$3 million for the second quarter of 2006 compared to approximately \$7 million for the second quarter of 2005.
+Refer to Note 2 "Discontinued Operations," and Note 12 "Taxes Based on Income," to the unaudited Condensed Consolidated Financial Statements for more information.

-RESULTS OF OPERATIONS BY SEGMENT FOR THE FIRST QUARTER
+RESULTS OF OPERATIONS BY SEGMENT FOR THE SECOND QUARTER